pouyan-asg/Path-planning-with-RL-algorithms/README.md

 ## Other Sections

-As mentioned above, some RL algorithms, namely Q-learning, double Q-learning, SARSA and TD(0), are tested in the WALL-E environment.
+As mentioned above, some RL algorithms, namely Q-learning, double Q-learning, SARSA, and TD(0), are tested in the WALL-E environment.
 Also, the Cliff Walking problem from *"Reinforcement Learning: An Introduction"* book by Andrew Barto and Richard S. Sutton is solved with those algorithms.
-All results and output data are presented in the project's PDF file.
-You can test them and change the variables or even the environment features.
+All results and output data are presented in the project's PDF file.You can test them and change the variables or even the environmental features.
 For using this program, Run the **run.py** in each folder.

 <img src="https://drive.google.com/uc?export=view&id=1dPZQfJ5Ao-Nc05EKvxP2b7tjIYDwlzao" width="640" height="244" alt="WALL-E environment" align="middle">